mmistakes/minimal-mistakes/_docs/05-configuration.md

 <figure>
   <img src="{{ base_path }}/images/mm-teaser-images-example.jpg" alt="teaser image example">
-  <figcaption>Teasers images as shown in the grid archive view for related posts.</figcaption>
+  <figcaption>Example of teaser images found in the related posts module.</figcaption>
 </figure>

 ### Breadcrumb Navigation (Beta)

-Enable breadcrumb links to help visitors better navigate deeply structure sites.
+Enable breadcrumb links to help visitors better navigate deep sites.
 Because of the fragile method of implementing them they don't always produce accurate links reliably.
 For best results:

 1. Use a category based permalink structure e.g. `permalink: /:categories/:title/`
 2. Manually create pages for each category or use a plugin like [jekyll-archives][jekyll-archives] to auto-generate them.
 If these pages don't exist breadcrumb links to them will be broken.